inmyth/guardian-mds-mme-translator/README.md

 ```

 ## Config
+- `topic`: Kafka topic the instance listens to.
 - `channel`: `eq` (equity) or `fu` (future).
 This is related to table names.
 - `db-type`: `redis` or `mysql`.
 - `kafka-group-id`: Kafka consumer group id.
 Each database needs a unique id.